 The area where the largest green area in the historic centre is located was excluded from the urban growth that the city experienced during the 18th century because it was subject to military servitude.
 At that time it was already being used as a recreational area and was known by the name of Paseo del Perejil, due to its sparse and poor vegetation.

-In the middle of the 19th century a long tree-lined avenue was created (what to see in Cádiz), known as Las Delicias, which led to a garden and later, in 1892, the mayor Eduardo Genovés commissioned the definitive remodelling, consolidating its romantic appearance and the current layout.
+In the middle of the 19th century a long tree-lined avenue was created (things to do in Cadiz), known as Las Delicias, which led to a garden and later, in 1892, the mayor Eduardo Genovés commissioned the definitive remodelling, consolidating its romantic appearance and the current layout.

 The park conserves interesting species of different origins, which transform it into a true Botanical Garden and houses a series of small monuments, among which those in honour of José Celestino Mutis and José María Permán stand out, as well as the famous fountain of the Children of Umbrellas.